NinaRobichaud/100-days-of-code/log.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Day 38: 3/29/21 Monday

+**Today's Progress**:
-**Today's Progress**: Web Dev Bootcamp 2021 (WDB-21); HTML Essentials.
-I'm revisiting the foundations of web dev to make sure I have a better understanding of what I'm building.

-**Thoughts**: Daily tweets don't work for me.
+- **Web Dev Bootcamp 2021 (WDB-21); Section 3 HTML Essentials**

+**Thoughts**: I'm revisiting the foundations of web dev to make sure I have a better understanding of what I'm building Daily tweets don't work for me.
 I'm thinking of keeping daily 100DaysofCode entries on GitHub & eventually my portfolio site.
 I'd like to only tweet when I've actually learned/built something tangible.

 Personal project ideas:
 - a website/Twitter bot that features Twitter's cat accounts